Félix de Roy

 Félix de Roy (25 July 1883 – 15 May 1942) was a Belgian astronomer, born in Antwerp.
 He observed and recorded more than 5,000 variable stars during his career.
 He was a member of the British Astronomical Association and directed its Variable Star Section between 1922 and 1939.
 He also occasionally observed meteors for the British Astronomical Association.

+The lunar impact crater de Roy was named in his honor.